All information on this page is subject to change without notice.

 Austin’s Place – Winter Emergency Shelter for Women

-Screening and intake occurs at Courage Connection, 504 E. Church Street, Champaign, from 6:30-7:30 each evening.
+Screening and intake occurs at Courage Connection from 6:30-7:30 p.m. each night.
 Transportation to the shelter at First United Methodist Church is provided by shelter volunteers.
 Light snacks are provided.
 Showers and laundry are not available.
 Guests will be provided with bus tokens and transported to the Champaign bus terminal in the morning.
 Follow @austinsplaceshelter on Facebook for the latest news and events.

 Emergency Shelter for Families With Children

-- One or more children under the age of 18
+- One or more parent (or legal guardian), age 18 or over, with one or more child under the age of 18

 - Champaign County residents